Brian Cowen: First no confidence vote

-National and international press reactions to the budget were largely favourable, with the economics editor of the BBC reported that there were lessons for the United Kingdom to learn from this emergency procedure and the European Commission hailing the budget as a form of "decisive action".
+National and international press reactions to the budget were largely favourable, with the economics editor of the BBC reporting that there were lessons for the United Kingdom to learn from this emergency procedure and the European Commission hailing the budget as a form of "decisive action".
 However, it did little to revive the political fortunes of Cowen's government.
 After Fianna Fáil performed badly in the elections of 5 June 2009, losing half its European Parliament seats, Fine Gael tabled a motion of no confidence against Cowen on 9 June.
 He survived the vote by a margin of 85–79.
-Support for the government continued to fall: on 3 September 2009, an Irish Times/TNS mrbi poll, opinion poll reported that Cowen's satisfaction rating had dropped six points to 15 percent, with 77 percent of voters saying they were dissatisfied with the way he was doing his job.
+Support for the government continued to fall: on 3 September 2009, an Irish Times/TNS mrbi poll, opinion poll reported that Cowen's satisfaction rating had dropped six points to 15 per cent, with 77 per cent of voters saying they were dissatisfied with the way he was doing his job.